Ramification groups of some finite Galois extensions of maximal nilpotency class over local fields of positive characteristic: Introduction

 \section{Introduction}

-Let $K$ be a complete discrete valuation field of equal characteristics $p>0$.
+Let $K$ be a complete discrete valuation field of equal characteristic $p>0$.
 Assume that the residue field $k$ of $K$ is perfect.
-For a finite Galois extension of $K$, upper ramification groups are defined in \cite{Se}, VI, \S 3.
-We are interested in the jumps of the upper ramification groups.
+Let $L/K$ be a finite Galois extension of $K$.
+Then we can define a filtration of the Galois group, called ramification groups, as in \cite{Se}, IV, \S 3.

-Let $L/K$ be an Artin-Schreier extension defined by $x^p-x=a$ for $a\in K$ such that the valuation $v(a)$ of $a$ is negative and prime to $p$.
-Then it is well known that the unique jump of the upper ramification groups is located at $-v(a)$.
-The number $-v(a)$ is the conductor of the extension $L/K$.
-Furthermore, the calculation of the conductor was generalized by Brylinski \cite{Br} to the cases where the extension is abelian.
-We give an analog in some non-abelian cases.
-Our result is related to that of Abrashkin \cite{Ab}, but our approach is totally different and the proofs are more elementary.